Admission

 Admission Procedure

-Applicants for the Doctorate must meet the following requirements:
+Applicants for the Doctorate should meet the following requirements:

 • M.Ed., Ed.S. or master’s degree in a field relevant to PK-12 education or higher education administration

-• Currently be working in a PK-12 school, college/university, or other setting that serves students
+• Current or recent experience working in a PK-12 school, college/university, or other setting that serves students

 • At least three years of experience as a teacher and/or as an instructional leader or higher education professional